CharlieGreenman/angular-material-virtual-scroll-cdk-table/README.md

 # Solves virtual scrolling with angular data table

-We could allow for virtual mode alongside angular across all the things and improve angular performance as well
+This repo solves virtual scrolling for the angular data table.
+Hopefully self-documenting.
+If not create an issue and will create more.